purescript-contrib/pulp/README.md

   required and run using Node.
 It's expected that failing tests will cause the program to terminate with an error. `Test.QuickCheck` works well for this purpose.
+* `pulp run` will first run `pulp build`, then launch the compiled project code in a Node process.
+The entry point will be the `main` function in the module specified with the `--main` option, or, by default, the module `Main`.
+* `pulp browserify` also runs `pulp build`, then runs the project code through [Browserify](http://browserify.org/).
+The entry point is decided in the same way as with `pulp run`.
+You can specify an output file using `--to`; the default is to output the bundle to stdout, which is convenient for doing things like `pulp browserify |
+  uglifyjs -c`.

+## Watch and restart

+You can launch any of the above commands with the `--watch` or `-w` option, which will cause `pulp` to run indefinitely, watching your `src` and `test` folders for changes, and re-running the command whenever something changes.

 ## License